1stsnowball/C-small-programs/README.md

 # C-programs
-Some programming challenges I worked on.
 These come from my C++ programming series in college.
-Some of these include notes or challenges.
+Some of these include in class notes or challenges.

+I uploaded labs that were worked on based on the textbook Practice files are also available